jackc/command_model/README.md

 ## Version History

+* 2.0 - April 11, 2018
+    * Rename typecast parameter option to convert
+    * Any callable object can be used as a type converter
+    * Multiple type converters can be chained together
+    * Added StringMutator type converter
+    * Add boolean type conversion
 * 1.3 - February 13, 2018
     * Add decimal type cast
 * 1.2 - October 24, 2014